 the good news is that it

-can always be preventeD!
+can always be prevented!

 Doctors and travel health professionals at home usually assume that rabies can be treated in-country, but the after-exposure treatment for an unvaccinated person is never available in Ethiopia.
-See additional information here about rabies from our SIM Ethiopia Staff Physician.
+See additional information here about rabies from our former SIM Ethiopia Staff Physician.

 All staff MUST know their blood group.
 Parents should also know the blood group of all their children.
 This information should be recorded into the vaccination booklet for future reference.
 This is for your own safety in case of trauma.

 Medical Evacuation Insurance